mmottl/aifad/README.md

 --------------

-AIFAD stands for _Automated Induction of Functions over Algebraic Datatypes_ and is an application that improves decision tree learning by supporting significantly more complex kinds of data.
+AIFAD stands for _Automated Induction of Functions over Algebraic Datatypes_ and is an application written in [OCaml](http://www.ocaml.org) that improves decision tree learning by supporting significantly more complex kinds of data.
 This allows users to more conveniently describe the data they want to learn functions on and can improve the accuracy and complexity of resulting models.

 Features
 --------